Home Equity Loans

 • Documents that show your income, such as pay stubs or tax returns.

-• Bank statements and other statements that show how much money or other assets, like investments, you have.
+• Bank statements and other statements that show how much money or other assets you have (like investments).

 You also don’t want any surprises when the lender checks your credit.
 Check your credit report ahead of time in case there are errors or issues to address before you apply.